Risk Factors

 4. Risks concerning raw material price fluctuations and procurement

-Nippon Chemi-Con Group operating results and financial position may be impacted by cost increases attributable to increased procurement prices for raw materials such as aluminum foils and heavy oil or delays in product shipments caused by difficulty in procuring raw materials.
+Under the circumstances where procurement of materials, in particular, of those in Japan is facing mounting pressure for their price increases mostly from the current soaring logistic costs, personnel expenses and raw material costs, Nippon Chemi-Con Group operating results and financial position may be impacted by cost increases attributable to increased procurement prices for raw materials such as aluminum foils and chemicals or delays in product shipments caused by difficulty in procuring raw materials.

 Nippon Chemi-Con Group implements various risk avoidance measures, including promoting continuous cost reductions by engaging in local procurement at overseas manufacturing companies and pursuing productivity improvements.
 Nippon Chemi-Con Group also purchases raw materials from multiple suppliers and engages in regular credit management of our suppliers.
 However, Nippon Chemi-Con Group operating results and financial position could be impacted in the event of an extreme increase in raw material prices or extensive raw material shortages caused by natural disasters or other conditions.

-A new risk to our procurement is emerging due mainly to the US economic security measures including the enforcement of the Uyghur Forced Labor Prevention Act (UFLPA) and the sanctions against Russia.
+Our procurement risk has continued due mainly to the geopolitical tensions caused by armed conflicts, such as the Ukraine conflict, where an armed nation is against another armed nation.
 The number of our production suspension (EOL) cases has also been on the increase to reduce unprofitable operations.
 Under the circumstances, we have been working on our supply chain reinforcement that is urged for stable procurement.

 5. Risks concerning product defects